AlanChen4/Summer-2024-SWE-Internships/README.md

 # Summer 2024 Software Engineering Internships by Carbos

-📅 This board is **updated daily** using a custom automated job monitor that watches 300 of [a list of high-growth companies](https://carbos.vercel.app/monitoring).
+📅 This board is **updated daily** using a custom automated job monitor that watches a list of [500+ high-growth companies](https://carbos.vercel.app/monitoring).

 📢 If you're interested in:
 - The [full list of jobs](https://carbos.vercel.app/boards/swe-internships-summer-2024)